Coronal leakage – A cause of root canal treatment failure. –

 If the filling’s seal is compromised, bacteria can recolonize the tooth’s root canal system.

-If this occurs, the conditions inside the tooth will revert back to those that existed before its therapy was performed.
-The tooth’s previously successful work will now need to be considered failed root canal treatment.
-(Leaking root canal symptoms.)
+Once bacterial penetration into the tooth’s root canal system has occurred, conditions inside the tooth will revert back to those that existed before its initial endodontic therapy was performed.
+The tooth’s previously successful work must now be considered failed root canal treatment.
+(Symptoms to look for.)

-As a solution for this change of events, conventional root canal retreatment, apicoectomy, or else tooth extraction will be required.
+Only a few treatment solutions exist.
+The tooth must either have conventional root canal retreatment (or possibly endodontic surgery/apicoectomy) or else tooth extraction will be required.
 (For more information about these options, use this link: Endodontic retreatment How successful is this? )

-Coronal leakage is the phenomenon where oral debris and bacteria seep from the patient’s mouth, past an endodontically treated tooth’s dental restoration, and ultimately penetrate into and recontaminate and infect its interior root canal space.
+Coronal leakage is a phenomenon where debris and bacteria have found a way to seep from the patient’s oral cavity, past an endodontically treated tooth’s dental restoration, and ultimately penetrate into and recontaminate and infect its pulpal space (root canal system).

 Bacteria seeping past this tooth’s defective filling has caused its root canal treatment to fail.